B-2 Visas

 • That they plan to remain for a specific time period;

-• Evidence by the alien that he or she will maintain a foreign residence that he or she has no intention of abandoning during the period of his or her stay in the U.S.;
+• He or she will maintain a foreign residence that he or she has no intention of abandoning during the period of his or her stay in the U.S.;

-• That the alien is not engaged in work and will engage solely in legitimate activities relating to pleasure
+• That he or she is not engaged in work and will engage solely in legitimate activities relating to pleasure;

-• Adequate fund are arranged by the alien to cover the expenses for the trip including his or her stay and return passage;
+• Adequate funds must be demonstrated by the alien to cover the expenses for the trip including his or her stay and return passage;

 • Alien has specific and realistic plans for the visit for the entire period of the contemplated visit;